infracost/compost-action/README.md

 # Infracost Compost Action

+## Deprecation notice

+⚠️ This repo is now deprecated.
+We have moved this functionality into the Infracost CLI via the `infracost comment` subcommand.
+See [the infracost comment docs](https://www.infracost.io/docs/features/cli_commands/#comment-on-pull-requests) for usage. ⚠️

+---

 Post pull request comments from multiple CI platforms.

 This GitHub Action posts a GitHub comment to a commit or pull request.